roomate/Lattice-Boltzmann-Method/README.md

 Hence, the LBM is dedicated to solve only one, yet very complicated, equation whose unknown is the distribution function, a multi-variate function of
 2D+1 variables, where D is the space dimension.
 You can see the Wikipedia page for more information.

+What was fascinating about this course is that no complex numerical methods or abstract/black-box libraries are necessary to have very satisfactory results.
+Anyone can type with a few lines of code its own CFD simulation, and that's what makes it all the more interesting.

 ## Practical session N°1: Pulse of pressure

 The first term is dedicated to solve the transport equation with a pression pulse as initial condition.
 For this simple case, the analytical solution is known, that is perfect for benchmarking.
 In this simple set-up, you do not need to use high order methods involving viscosity or heat transfer, first order are enough.
 On the order, from left to right, you can find respectively the initial condition for the pulse of pressure, the numerical propagation of the latter, and finally the analytical solution.